Edgar Alwin Payne: Later life

-After the financial collapse of 1929, and the subsequent Great Depression, commissions didn't come as easily, so the Paynes returned to Southern California on a more permanent basis, purchasing a new Los Angeles, studio-home, in 1932.
+After the financial collapse of 1929, and the subsequent Great Depression, commissions didn't come as easily, so the Paynes returned to Southern California on a more permanent basis, purchasing a new Los Angeles studio-home in 1932.
 During this time, Evelyn would marry, and Edgar and Elsie would become separated that same year.
 Edgar moved to Hollywood, to a small studio-home on Seward Street.
 However, he would spend a great deal of his time in the California Sierra Nevada Mountains, painting his favorite subject.

-His lifelong obsession with the Sierras would lead him to produce a documentary film, “Sierra Journey”.
-In 1941 he wrote "Composition of Outdoor Painting", a comprehensive book on composition and composition forms.
+His lifelong obsession with the Sierras would lead him to produce a documentary film, Sierra Journey.
+In 1941 he wrote Composition of Outdoor Painting, a comprehensive book on composition and composition forms.
 The book also explains landscape painting techniques, color, repetition, rhythm, and value.
 The seventh edition printing of the work was completed in 2005.

 After a 14-year separation, Elsie returned to help Edgar in 1946, upon learning that he had cancer.
-She stayed with him until he died, 8 April 1947.
+She stayed with him until he died on April 8, 1947.

 There is a bronze relief sculpture of Edgar at the Laguna Beach Art Museum, done by Elsie in 1952.
 She championed his work until her own health, and degradation of eyesight, caused her to stop in 1959.
 She moved in with Evelyn and her husband, in 1969, in Minneapolis.
-Elsie died peacefully 17 June 1971.
+Elsie died peacefully on June 17, 1971.

-You can find works of Payne's that are of Italian harbors, the Alps, landscapes of Laguna, but Edgar Alwin Payne is most remembered for his work of American Indians of the Four Corners area, and, of course, the paintings of his beloved Sierras.
-In the Sierras, high up in Humphrey's Basin, you will find the lake named for him, Payne Lake.
+Some of Payne's works feature Italian harbors, the Alps, and landscapes of Laguna, but Edgar Alwin Payne is most remembered for his work of American Indians of the Four Corners area, and the paintings of his beloved Sierras.
+In the Sierras, high up in Humphrey's Basin, Payne Lake is named after him.

-His work was an influence on Bill Wray, John Deckert and other painters.
+His work was an influence on Bill Wray and John Deckert.